mfms-ncsu/Matroid-Parity/README.md

 Shapiro under the direction of Matthias (Matt) Stallmann, who may be contacted at `mfms@ncsu.edu`

+Please see the LICENSE file for information about condiditions of use.

-If you use this program, please let me know how you used it and send me any corrections, modifications, or reimplementations (email: mfms@ncsu.edu).
+If you use this program, let me know how you used it and send me any corrections, modifications, or reimplementations (email: mfms@ncsu.edu).

 To compile with `fpc`, use the `-Miso` option.